dyavorsky/how-to-r-pkg/README.md

 - Press **Ctrl-Shift-D** to convert roxygen comments to .Rd files
 - Look at the NAMESPACE file and run tests to check that the specification is correct

-For a function to be usable outside of your package, you must _export_ it.
-Do this by putting `#' #export` in a roxygen block.
+For a function to be usable outside of your package, you must **export** it.
+Do this by putting `#' @export` in a roxygen block.
 Roxygen will handle the specific "export" code in the NAMESPACE file for you.
 (For datasets that live in `data/`, they don't use the usual namespace mechanism and don't need to be exported.)

-If your package uses functions from another package, that package must be loaded or loaded-and-attached.
+If your package uses functions from another package, you must **import** them (i.e., that package must be loaded or loaded-and-attached).
 Here's the recommended way to do so:

 - If you are using just a few functions from another package, put that package name in the `Imports:` field in the `DESCRIPTION` file, and then call those functions using `::` (e.g., `bayesm::breg()`)
 - If you are using certain functions repeatedly, you can avoid `::` with `@importFrom pkg fun` as a roxygen comment
 - If you use many functions from a package repeatedly, then as a last resort, use `@ import pkg` as a roxygen comment

-### A bit more about package development
+### A bit about package development

 For package development, it's helpful to know about the 5 states that a package can be in.